 Can public trust endure in India amid high surveillance?

-As India is poised to become the world’s most populous country, the increased digitization of services has led to greater government surveillance and false arrests, activists say.
+In India, the increased digitization of services has led to greater government surveillance and false arrests, activists say.
 The authorities say the surveillance is needed to curb rising crime.

 Khadeer Khan was arrested in the south Indian city of Hyderabad in January after police claimed to have identified him from CCTV footage as a suspect in a chain-snatching incident.
 He was released a few days later and died while being treated for injuries he allegedly sustained while in custody.